m3g/CellListMap.jl/README.md

 The example above can be run with `CellListMap.test4()`.

-### Nearest neighbour
+### Nearest neighbor

-Here we compute the indexes of the atoms that satisfiy the minimum distance between two sets of points, using the linked lists.
+Here we compute the indexes of the atoms that satisfy the minimum distance between two sets of points, using the linked lists.
 The distance and the indexes are stored in a tuple, and a reducing method has to be defined for that tuple to run the calculation.
 The function does not need the coordinates of the points, only their distance and indexes.

 ```julia
 # Number of particles, sides and cutoff